 A paper from the Australian Securities Commission in May 1996, ‘Project One: Phoenix Activities and Insolvent Trading’, suggested that phoenix activity can be divided into three categories:

 - Innocent phoenixing: where a struggling business under financial stress tries to legally reinvent itself, leading to practices such as inappropriate bookkeeping, poor financial recording, and mismanagement of cash flow.

-- Occupational hazard: where an operator is forced, coerced, or encouraged into phoenix behavior by virtue of their skillset and/or industry focus, which necessitates the creation of businesses by locking them in to a particular career.
+- Occupational hazard: where an operator is forced, coerced or encouraged into phoenix behaviour by virtue of their skillset and/or industry focus, which necessitates the creation of businesses by locking them into a particular career.

 - Careerist offenders: where individuals or groups deliberately engage in recurrent phoenix activities for the purpose of exploiting the system for personal financial gain.